sr00t3d/maildir-to-mbox/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
-> This software is provided "as-is".
-While extensively tested in Dovecot environments, **always perform a full backup** of your Maildir directories before running any conversion script.
-The author is not responsible for any data loss.
+> This software is provided "as is".
+Always make sure to test first in a development environment.
+The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ---